 Clearly address how the proposed project, if successful, will have a major impact on cancer.
-Indicate whether this research addresses the identification, or mitigation, of cancer disparities.
+Indicate whether this research will address cancers associated with disparities.
 Summarize how the proposed research creates new paradigms or challenges existing ones.
 Indicate whether this research plan represents a new direction for the PI.

-10.2.2.
+9.2.2.
 Layperson's Summary (2,000 characters)

 Provide a layperson's summary of the proposed work.
-Describe, in simple, nontechnical terms, the overall goals of the proposed work, the type(s) of cancer addressed, the potential significance of the results, and the impact of the work on advancing the field of cancer research, early detection, prevention, or treatment.
+Describe, in simple, nontechnical terms, the overall goals of the proposed work, the type(s) of cancer addressed, the potential significance of the results, and the impact of the work on advancing the field of cancer research, early detection, prevention, treatment, or survivorship.
 The information provided in this summary will be made publicly available by CPRIT, particularly if the application is recommended for funding.
 Do not include any proprietary information in the layperson's summary.
-The layperson's summary will also be used by advocate reviewers (section 11.2) to evaluate the significance and impact of the proposed work.
+The layperson's summary will also be used by advocate reviewers (section 10.2) to evaluate the significance and impact of the proposed work.

-10.2.3.
-Aims and Sub-aims
+9.2.3.
+Specific Aims and Subaims

-Please provide a description of the aims and sub aims and milestones to be achieved for each year of the project.
+Please provide a description of the aims and subaims and milestones to be achieved for each year of the project.
 Provide 2 to 3 sentences describing activities to be performed and anticipated milestones.
 These aims will also be used during the submission and evaluation of progress reports and assessment of project success.

-10.2.4.
+9.2.4.
 Timeline (1 page)